2 Kings 13

 - John 11:25I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live.The reality that the sign at Elisha's tomb (v.
 21) faintly foreshadows - life flowing from the One who is life.

-- Romans 11:28-29they are beloved for the fathers’ sakes.
-For the gifts and calling of God are without repentance.The covenant logic of verse 23 - mercy grounded in God’s faithfulness to the fathers, not the people’s deserving.
+- Romans 11:28-29they are beloved for the fathers' sakes.
+For the gifts and calling of God are without repentance.The covenant logic of verse 23 - mercy grounded in God's faithfulness to the fathers, drawn from a bond sworn long before this faithless generation lived.

 - Luke 1:72-73To perform the mercy promised to our fathers, and to remember his holy covenant; the oath which he sware to our father Abraham.The covenant of verse 23 carried forward - God remembering the oath to Abraham as the ground of His mercy.